 How many years of experience do you have with coffee?

 If you don’t have any experience, you need to come up with a good response to this question.
 Have you taken any barista courses?
+Do you have a food handler’s permit?
 Have you read any coffee books?
 Without hesitation your answer should be clear and always leaning to “being willing to learn more” about coffee.
 If you have a year or two under your belt, then great!
 Again, your answer should be confident, direct, but that you are always willing to retrain under their manager.

 What kind of Espresso machines have you worked with?